gitHubTechnetronic/BrainWare/README.md

 - Adding an IOC container and more decoupling  Note: Watch out for Leaky Abstractions i.e.(try not to use Lazy<>)
 - Adding Login Features
 - Adding more Unit Test and creating separate test data
 - Adding details to the API Help pages.
-Note: Do not use Swagger because of risk of third party vulnerabilities Example(https://nvd.nist.gov/vuln/detail/CVE-2021-21363)
-Also make sure the API is secure (A Cautionary Tale from a coworker) and like the insurance companies and many other organizations do not share or auto generate the API documentation.
-The API documentation should be secured and shared with only entities that need it and changes communicated with them on a timely bases.
 - Adding Angular
 - Improve UI of the custom error pages
 - Change Production Web.Release.config for connectionstring